daodiseoanchor/anchor-docs/ethanchor/ethanchor.md

 **EthAnchor** provides a gateway for Ethereum users and dApps to interact with Anchor using Ethereum stablecoins.

-Users can deposit Ethereum stablecoins to EthAnchor smart contracts to receive their aTerra counterparts.
-By holding on to aTerra, users accrue the interest generated on their stablecoin deposits.
+Users can deposit Ethereum stablecoins to EthAnchor smart contracts to receive their aDaodiseo counterparts.
+By holding on to aDaodiseo, users accrue the interest generated on their stablecoin deposits.

 ![](<../.gitbook/assets/ethanchor (1).png>)